 Another company, Diramed, LLC, in Columbus, Ohio was also pursuing Raman spectroscopy (together with specialized chemometric data treatment).
-It was founded by Robert Schlegel, a veteran of the blood glucose and diagnostics industry, and while their website says they are "focusing on non invasive detection and real time monitoring of invivo human substances," little has been heard from them recently.
+It was founded by Robert Schlegel, a veteran of the blood glucose and diagnostics industry, and while their website said they were "focusing on non invasive detection and real time monitoring of in-vivo human substances," little has been heard from them since.
 The company may no longer be active in this field.

-A group at MIT has worked in this area for some time.
+A group2 at MIT has worked in this area for some time.
 As usual, very promising correlations are shown, but no product has resulted.
 A 2018 publication (Analytical and Bioanalytical Chemistry, Volume 410, Issue 25, pp 6469-6475, https://doi.org/10.1007/s00216-018-1244-y) is titled "Evaluation of accuracy dependence of Raman spectroscopic models on the ratio of calibration and validation points for non-invasive glucose sensing."
-A report about the technology from Wearables Technology stated "Study Shows MIT's Non-invasive Blood Glucose
+A report about the technology from Wearables Technology stated "Study Shows MIT's Non-invasive Blood Glucose Monitor as Accurate as Finger Pricks," but the correlation coefficients (R value) shown at p.
+6473 of the article range from 53% to 69%--not nearly as accurate as finger pricks.
+A 2020 publication from the same MIT laboratory (but different authors) "Direct observation of glucose fingerprint using in vivo Raman spectroscopy" had similar hopeful statements but discouraging correlation coefficients.
+As of August, 2023, a startup in Korea called Apollon has teamed up with (possibly other) MIT